dji-sdk/Onboard-SDK-ROS/dji_sdk_read_cam/README.md

 3. This package does not provice video transparent transmission.
 You cannot see the video on DJI Go while running this package.

-The default video stream is in RGB format.
 ![image](../dji_sdk_doc/readcam_nv.png)

-Comment the `#define RGB` in `nv_cam.cpp` if you prefer the grayscale.
 ![image](../dji_sdk_doc/readcam.png)